fmichonneau/francoismichonneau.net/_posts/2018-01-25-setup-magithub-with-2FA.md

 - Hacking
 tags:
 - emacs
+excerpt: "The steps involved to create the authinfo.gpg file used by magithub when you have 2FA enabled on GitHub"
 ---

 If you are trying to set up `magithub` when you have 2 factor authentication enabled, here are the steps you need to take: